-Sound familiar?
-You go to the gym, check in, and jump aboard the same stair-stepper, treadmill or elliptical you seem to choose each time you arrive.
-Adjusting your ear buds, you proceed to set your digital exercise goal on the panel in front of you — and you’re off, doing your cardio training at a speed and level of intensity that makes you sweat but doesn’t drive you crazy.
+Does this sound familiar?
+You jump aboard the same stair-stepper, treadmill or elliptical.
+Then you adjust your ear buds.
+And then you proceed to set your digital exercise goal on the panel in front of you — and you’re off, doing your cardio training at a speed and level of intensity that makes you sweat but doesn’t drive you crazy.

 No matter whether you’re new to exercise or you’ve been a health nut for years; interval training can benefit you in the following ways: